 These differences all play key roles in making sure that the brakes installed in the car are suited to the driving style that will be used.
-Knowing these differences exist is important, but you should also consider why each difference is so important.
+Knowing that these differences exist is important, but you should also consider why each difference is so important.
 So, let’s go into each one in more detail.

-The basic purpose of a brake in any vehicle is to slow it down, usually in a controlled manner, and eventually to a stop.
+The basic purpose of a brake in any vehicle is to slow it down, ideally in a controlled manner, and eventually to a stop.
 They do this by converting the kinetic energy – the energy possessed by the car while it is moving – into heat, via the friction caused by slowing the car down on the road surface.
-Sound can also be produced, such as when you make an emergency stop and hear the tires squeal.
+Sound can also be produced, such as when you make an emergency stop and hear the tires squeal!

 The Power Of Hydraulics

 Other physical differences appear in the rotors, where both size and material can be drastically different between race cars and street cars.
-This is the part that turns the wheels, and it is connected to the drums or discs.
+This is the part that turns the wheels, and it’s connected to the drums or discs.
 Components such as the calipers and mounting brackets of the brake system will also usually be made of stronger but lighter materials in race cars.

 The Brake Pads

 The main difference when it comes to the physical construction lies in the brake pads used.
 Most road cars will use organic or metallic brake pads, which are strong enough for daily driving.
 Race cars, however, will often use ceramic or carbon brakes.
-These are much better at withstanding the ultra-high temperatures that come with all of the braking on a racetrack.
+These are much better at withstanding the ultra-high temperatures that come with all of the hard braking required on a racetrack.

-The Technology Involved
+The Technology Involved In Race Car Brakes

-Going back to the concept of the individual components and levels of customization, a lot of race cars have extra braking sensors and other pieces of technology that give the driver more data to work with and more control.
+A lot of race cars have extra braking sensors and other pieces of technology that give the driver more data to work with and more control.
 In a racing situation, temperatures and levels of grip are vital, so all of these extra sensors ensure that everything is always working correctly.